Main content start

 • Send (multiple) emails reminding students about the time and location of the final exam.

-• Confirm room reservation for OAE students and for grading with Elva.
+• Confirm room reservation for OAE students and for grading.

-• Upload scores from Mastering Physics, iClicker data, etc., to a single spreadsheet; scale scores for each component according to the syllabus.
+• Upload scores from Gradescope, Canvas, etc. to a single worksheet; scale scores for each component according to the syllabus.

 • Once total scores are calculated, assist instructor with entering final grades into Axess.